 - 2 cans (15 ounces each) tomato sauce, divided

 - 1 medium head cabbage (2 pounds), shredded

 - 1 cup (4 ounces) shredded part-skim mozzarella cheese

-- In a large skillet, cook beef and onion over medium heat until meat is no longer pink.
+- Preheat oven to 375°.
+In a large skillet, cook beef and onion over medium heat until meat is no longer pink.
 Add garlic; cook 1 minute longer.
 Drain.
 Stir in one can of tomato sauce and seasonings.
 Bring to a boil.
-Reduce heat; cover and simmer for 5 minutes.
+Reduce heat; cover and simmer 5 minutes.
 Stir in rice and bacon; heat through.
-Remove from the heat.
+Remove from heat.

-- Layer a third of the cabbage in a greased 13-in. x 9-in. baking dish.
-Top with half of the meat mixture.
+- Layer a third of the cabbage in a greased 13x9-in. baking dish.
+Top with half the meat mixture.
 Repeat layers; top with remaining cabbage.
 Pour remaining tomato sauce over top.

-- Cover and bake at 375° for 45 minutes.
+- Cover and bake 45 minutes.
 Uncover; sprinkle with cheese.
 Bake 10 minutes longer or until cheese is melted.
-Let stand for 5 minutes before serving.
+Let stand 5 minutes before serving.
 Yield: 12 servings.

 Reviews for Cabbage Roll Casserole

 "Very good recipe.
 I made 1/2 recipe for the 2 of us and still have plenty of leftovers for another meal.
 I didn't quite have enough cabbage so used a bit of cauliflower to make up the difference.
 I used seasonings for a full batch and it still needs a bit more though.
 A very tasty, healthy meal."

 "Great substitute for heavy pasta!
 I used my favorite spaghetti sauce I use for regular Lasagna and a small tub of ricotta cheese layer.
 Big hit with everyone!"